WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 6. Preview Transaction.
     -  Verify the amount, recipient, and the address.
     -  Review the estimated time for confirmation and the transaction fee.
-Optionally, you can change the transaction fee or confirmation time by clicking on the icon.
+    Optionally, you can change the transaction fee or confirmation time by clicking on the edit fee icon.

     ![Wasabi Wallet Send Change Fee](/SendChangeFee.png "Wasabi Wallet Send Change Fee")

-    -  Review suggestions to improve your privacy by clicking the shield icon in the top right corner.
-For example, you may want to increase or decrease your payment to avoid change.
+    -  Review the suggestions to improve your privacy by clicking the shield icon in the top right corner.
+    For example, you may want to slightly increase or decrease your payment amount to avoid change.

     ![Wasabi Wallet Send Privacy Suggestion](/SendPrivacySuggestion.png "Wasabi Wallet Send Privacy Suggestion")